MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/New-MgBetaGroupTeamScheduleOpenShift.md

 ## SYNOPSIS
 Create an instance of an openshift object.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [New-MgGroupTeamScheduleOpenShift](/powershell/module/Microsoft.Graph.Teams/New-MgGroupTeamScheduleOpenShift?view=graph-powershell-1.0)

 ## SYNTAX